Setting your Cash Performance Criteria

 Take your sales, for example.
 Start with the desired situation of your sales (your revenue, type of clients, number of clients, prices, volume etc.) Do not hold back!
 You are not wanting more than you believe you could have.

 Now think about what possibilities you have to move your sales from where they are to where you want them to be.

 Repeat this exercise for the remaining 6 KPIs of cash performance: your gross margin, your overheads, your net profit, your debtors days, creditors days and inventory days.
-Use our Impact of One tool to ease your efforts and have more fun in the process!
+Use our Money Multiplier for CEOs to ease your efforts and have more fun in the process!

 Track your progress

 When you decide the changes you want to make, you want to track the progress you are making – are you moving in the desired direction?